NateyJay/YASMA/README.md

 #### Loci and sub-loci.
 * one approach could be to try to only provide more detail to those defined by shortstack.
 Here, we would define loci which are within shortstack loci, hopefully finding shorter loci which are miRNAs.
 * This might be a good way to find miRNAs, but I think it would still be very problematic for fungi.
-Looking at the Tratr/Bocin annotations from Consuelo's work - virtually the entire genome is loci.
+Looking at the Tratr/Bocin annotations - virtually the entire genome is loci.

 #### Expression thresholding
 * Perhaps we could have a high minimum locus coverage threshold to find a locus, with less strict thresholds for it's edges.
 * I don't know if this would directly address the problems shortstack has with miRNA discovery.
 * Binning (not this actually) or a density-driven algorithm could be a basis for this.
 * A quantile-based RPM threshold?
+* A poisson-probability-based threshold.

 #### miRNA-specific algorithms